 An abbey is a Catholic building that can serve as either a monastery or convent for a community of at least twelve monks or nuns.
 An Abbot or Abbess will often serve as the spiritual father or mother of the community.
 Even as abbeys fall out of function or practice, they often retain the name for centuries to follow – such as the ones on our list today!
-These five abbeys come highly recommended as visitation spots for tourists interested in the history of Italy.
+These five abbeys in Tuscany come highly recommended and would make a perfect place to explore while you’re touring wineries in the area.

 Abbey of Sant’Antimo